trellis-ldp-archive/trellis-cassandra/README.md

 and values are drawn from the usual [Cassandra options](https://cassandra.apache.org/doc/latest/architecture/dynamo.html#tunable-consistency).
 The default value for each consistency level is `ONE`.
 ## Persistent configuration
 You may also use a JSON document for these settings.
 Use `TRELLIS_CONFIG_FILE` (`configurationFile`) to use a file or `TRELLIS_CONFIG_URL` (`configurationUrl`) to use a document loaded from an arbitrary URL.
 The document should be a simple object with keys named as system properties shown above (`cassandra.contactPort`, `cassandra.contactAddress`, etc.).
+## Special HTTP headers
+Trellis/Cassandra offers some special HTTP request headers to enable customization of workflows and persistence.
+The most important is `Cassandra-Chunk-Size`, which, when applied to a request to persist binary data, will set the size of chunk (in bytes) that is used to chunk out the bitstream.
+This is particularly important if you expect to distribute computation across your Cassandra cluster.
+You will want to set this value high enough that a given distributed task will be able to complete on any resource to which it is applied without requiring data from more than one node.